smlacava/Athena/README.md

 The user can also **merge the data of the significant results** of every previously computed statistical analysis in a csv file which can be used for a classification or other external analysis.

+## The wiki
+For any doubt, you can consult the [toolbox **wiki**](https://github.com/smlacava/Athena/wiki/Home).

 > The toolbox is still under construction